Did global warming stop in 1998, 1995, 2002, 2007, 2010?

 "January 2008 capped a 12 month period of global temperature drops on all of the major well respected indicators.
 HadCRUT, RSS, UAH, and GISS global temperature sets all show sharp drops in the last year" (source: Watts Up With That).

-The flaw in this interpretation is in drawing conclusions about long term climate change over a relatively short period of 13 months.
-Particularly when a large portion of that cooling occured over one month (January 2008).
-Only over a period of years to decades can you confidently discern climate trends.
+The flaw in this interpretation is in drawing conclusions about long term climate change over a relatively short period of time.
+Only over a period of decades can you confidently discern climate trends.
 Otherwise, you run the danger of mistaking weather for climate.

 Solar Minimum